Food Dehydrator Safety

 You'll learn about proper equipment selection, essential cleaning protocols, and the science behind keeping your dried foods safe and delicious.

 Think of cross-contamination as the ultimate party-crasher in your kitchen.
-It's when uninvited bacterial guests hop from one food to another through direct contact or indirect means - like using the same cutting board for your raw chicken jerky and then your mangoes.
+It's when uninvited bacterial guests hop from one food to another through direct contact or indirect means - like using the same cutting board for your raw chicken jerky and then for cutting up your mangoes.

 I've seen plenty of well-meaning food preservers make the same assumption I once did - that the dehydration process is some kind of bacterial death ray that eliminates all risks.

 Let's go through some of the most common ways cross-contamination occurs.
-Trust me, I've encountered most of these myself - sometimes in spectacularly memorable ways.
+Trust me, I've encountered most of these myself - sometimes in ways I'd rather not mention.
+(Mold).

 Here's a fun fact that's not actually fun: meat proteins can linger in your dehydrator's nooks and crannies longer than you'd like.

-The real kicker?
+The real issie?
 These protein remnants aren't just a flavor issue - they can harbor bacteria that would love nothing more than to meet your next batch of dried pineapple.

 And don't even get me started on what happens when you dry onions and then try to make fruit leathers.
 Unless you're aiming for onion-flavored fruit roll-ups (please don't), thorough cleaning between batches isn't just nice - it's necessary.

 Your dehydrator's design plays a bigger role in food safety than you might think.
 Those budget-friendly models with heating elements at the bottom?
-They're like catch-basins for drips and drops from whatever you're drying.
+They can act as catch-basins for drips and drops from whatever you're drying.

 I learned this the hard way when my bottom-heated dehydrator turned into a marinade collection system during a jerky-making session.